gazsp/web-apps/slides/007-ajax-json-apis/content.md

 # AJAX

-* AJAX (asynchronous javascript and XML) allows web pages to make requests without reloading the page
+* AJAX (Asynchronous JavaScript And XML) allows web pages to make requests without reloading the page
 * The request runs in the background (asynchronous), and the result is returned to browser when the request finished
 * Modern web apps / front-end frameworks make extensive use of AJAX